Anxiety and Suicide

 Every day, all sorts of people contact support services to get the help they need.

-What to do if you have symptoms of anxiety
+What can you do if you have symptoms of anxiety?

-Other resources can help people with anxiety disorders.
+Other resources can also help someone experiencing an anxiety disorder.

 What I'm going through...